taktik/ozone-components/README.md

   - [ozone-search-helper](packages/ozone-helper/ozone-search-helper) Helper for Ozone search queries.
   - [taktik-polymer-typescript](packages/ozone-helper/taktik-polymer-typescript) Module providing development facilities for Ozone Polymer and TypeScript modules.
   - [ozone-api-request](packages/ozone-helper/ozone-api-request) `OzoneAPIRequest` is a light wrapper over `XMLHttpRequest` to manager AJAX request to Ozone.
+  - [ozone-default-client](packages/ozone-helper/ozone-default-client) default instance of ozone-typescript-client.

 - ozone-api:
+  - [ozone-typescript-client](packages/ozone-typescript-client) is a typescript module that manage connection and communication to ozone.
-  - [ozone-api-type](packages/ozone-api/ozone-api-type) `ozone-api-type` is low level Polymer module to Ozone type.
+  - [ozone-api-type](packages/ozone-api/ozone-api-type) `ozone-api-type` (DEPRECIATE) is low level module to Ozone type API.
 It provide read operation on collection type.
   - [ozone-api-authentication](packages/ozone-api/ozone-api-authentication) Low level wrapper around Ozone login, logout and authentication API.
   - [ozone-api-upload](packages/ozone-api/ozone-api-upload) `UploadFileRequest` is a JavaScript class that can be use as an `XMLHttpRequest` to upload media using Ozone v2 upload channel.
   - [ozone-api-edit-video](packages/ozone-api/ozone-api-edit-video) ES6 module written in TypeScript to save selected video chunks.